Do I need to be an experienced cyclist to enjoy the Munda Biddi Trail?

 For more laid back, simple rides on the trail; the following rides are rated easy classified by the level of difficulty based on distance, level of terrain and surface conditions:

-The Munda Biddi Trail officially starts at Sculpture Park in Mundaring and currently ends in Manjimup.
+The Munda Biddi Trail officially starts at Sculpture Park in Mundaring and ends in Albany.
 But 2WD vehicles can access the Munda Biddi Trail quite easily at many access points in between.
 Vehicle access points are indicated by a red car symbol on the Trail maps.
 Unfortunately, there is no public transport to Jarrahdale or Dwellingup.
-Public transport is available to Collie through the South West Coachlines.
+Public transport is available to Collie through the South West Coachlines. and check Transwa for other public transport options.

-The Department for Planning and Infrastructure's Cycling website has a map of cycle trails that can be used to link to the northernmost section of the Munda Biddi Trail.
+The Department for Planning and Infrastructure offer a map of cycle trails that can be used to link to the northernmost section of the Munda Biddi Trail.
 Go to the Ride Through the Hills map and click on the section you're interested in for a more detailed map you can print and take with you.
 DPI also provides information about bikes on trains.

 From the Midland Train Station: Ride Through the Hills Ride 1 can take you to Sculpture Park in Mundaring (Munda Biddi Northern Terminus)